lfkeitel/docker-tacacs-plus/README.md

 The LICENSE file in this repository is for the build scripts and built Docker image.

-This image includes software developed by Marc Huber (Marc.Huber@web.de).
+This image includes software developed by Marc Huber <Marc.Huber@web.de>.

+The original docker image was developed by Lee Keitel <lfkeitel@usi.edu>

 The tac_plus and supporting software is under a different license which can be found [here](http://www.pro-bono-publico.de/projects/unpacked/LICENSE).